'Jurriaan' Throws His Toys Out Of the Pram

 Given the damage their theory has done to Marxism, and the abuse they all dole out, they are lucky this is all I can do to them.

-Notice that once verbally abused, I invariably go for the jugular.
+Notice that once i have been verbally abused I invariably go for the jugular in response.
 No less so here.

-And what do we find in this sad mystic's attempt to kick some life into 'his' few remaining brain cells?
-Yes, you guessed it once again: yet more abuse, but little else (if we ignore the waffle):
+So, what do we find in this sad mystic's attempt to kick some life into his defence of DM?
+Yes, you guessed it: yet more abuse -- but little else (that is, if we ignore the waffle and the diversionary tactics):

 Rosa Lichtenstein, Whoever you are, it's fine if you want to vent bile about dialectics behind the safety of a pseudonym (your "post office box socialism" is rather cowardly though, to say the least, particularly when you boast about your Phd thesis without anybody being able to refer to it), but I never gave you permission to publish my text on your website, and I think you should at least do me the courtesy of asking me for approval.
 If you are going to publish my stuff, then at least do me the courtesy of publishing the complete text of what I wrote, or alternatively, provide a link to where the complete text is available and was originally published.

-Of course, we all know that 'Jurriaan' did not complete his PhD thesis, so that chip on 'his' shoulder is understandable.
+Of course, we all know that Jurriaan didn't complete his PhD thesis, so that rather large chip on his shoulder is understandable.

-'He' complains, however, that I did not ask permission to publish 'his' sacred words -- and yet 'he' was happy to post them on the internet, where all is fair game.
-And for some reason 'he' thinks I failed to publish 'his' entire missive, but 'he' neglected to say which bits I left out.
-[None at all, in fact -- but we already know that 'Jurriaan' cannot cope with detail.]
+He complains, however, that I didn't ask permission to publish his words at my site -- and yet he was happy to post them on the Internet, where all is fair game.
+And for some reason he thinks I failed to publish his entire missive, but he neglected to say which bits I left out.
+[None at all, in fact -- but we already know that Jurriaan can't cope with detail.]
 And, of course, I did provide a link.
-[Perhaps, as a result of this latest tantrum, 'Jurriaan' forgot to put 'his' glasses on?]
+Perhaps, as a result of this latest tantrum, Jurriaan forgot to put his glasses on?

-But wait, where have I tried to do this?
+But wait!
+Where have I tried to do the following?

-But, we ought to thank 'him' for listing what must almost be 'his' entire reading list in philosophy:
+Be this as it may, we ought to thank him for posting what must be his entire reading list in philosophy:

 I think, as long as people find utility in the notion, they will continue to use it anyway.
 You'd be better off studying philosophers such as Charles Taylor, Kozo Uno, William Stace or Mario Bunge who explored the notion of dialectics in some depth, with a more profound knowledge of this intellectual tradition.

-And yet, not one of these characters could tell us what a 'dialectical contradiction' is -- or if they could, they kept that secret remarkably well hidden.
-And, it's no use looking to this irascible expert, for 'Jurriaan' does not know either.
-So, all 'his' 'in depth' reading was to no avail.
-No big surprise that!
+And yet, not one of these characters was able to tell us what a 'dialectical contradiction' is -- or if they could, they kept that fact remarkably well hidden.
+And, it is no use looking to our irascible friend, for Jurriaan doesn't know either.
+So, all his in depth reading was to no avail; not even he seems to know what a 'dialectical contradiction' is.

 If you are wondering about the meaning of "tautology", I use it in the basic sense of a proposition which is true by definition, in virtue of the meanings of terms.
 Stating a tautology means stating something which must be true by definition (under all conditions and valuations).
 I am of course aware that more technical definitions are mooted in propositional logic by various philosophers, and that the tautological nature of certain kinds of logical propositions is contested, but anyway the universe of tautologies is potentially infinite.
 The real point of me mentioning this is in what I wrote, that if something is true by the definition of terms used, then everything depends on whether discussants accept the terms used.
 If discussants don't accept the terms, then asserting a tautology in a discussion is merely a petitio principii, a question-begging statement which already assumes which has to be proved or demonstrated.

-Readers can check, but I expressed no worries about not understanding what a tautology is, so much of the above was yet more wasted effort.
+Readers can check for themselves, but I expressed no worries about not understanding what a tautology is, hence, much of the above was yet more wasted effort.

-I did, however, query the phrase "tautological definition", but 'Jurriaan' chose not to address this -- so, 'he' is no help even with his own 'ideas'!
+I did, however, wonder about the phrase "tautological definition", even asking, politely, what the term meant, but Jurriaan chose not to address my query -- so, he is no help comprehending even his own 'ideas'!

 Wittgenstein, in the tradition of analytical philosophy, seems to have believed that he could devise logical demarcation criteria which could rule in or rule out statements as meaningful or meaningless.
 But this idea assumes that something can be meaningful only if it satisfies certain preferred logical criteria.
 In reality, however, meaningfulness does not even absolutely require logicality, however defined, since something can be meaningful simply in virtue of a non-logical association, which could in fact be very vague (as is evident from the use of language and linguistic symbols).

-Once more, 'Jurriaan's' weekend 'research' on Wittgenstein has led him to confuse Wittgenstein's discussion (in his early work) of nonsensical (Unsinnig) pseudo-propositions with senseless (Sinnloss) propositions, and then with the meaning (Bedeutung) of sentences in his later work.
-And, readers can check, Wittgenstein offered no "logical" criteria that would or could demarcate or "rule in or rule out statements as meaningful or meaningless".
-Once more 'Jurriaan' seems to have confused Wittgenstein with the Logical Positivists.
-The other things 'he' says, however, are too vague to do anything with -- except ignore.
+Once more, Jurriaan's weekend-long 'research' on Wittgenstein has led him to confuse the latter's discussion (in his early work) of nonsensical (Unsinnig) pseudo-propositions with senseless (Sinnlos) propositions, and then with the meaning (Bedeutung) of sentences, in his later work.
+As readers can check for themselves, Wittgenstein offered no "logical" criteria that would or could demarcate or "rule in or rule out statements as meaningful or meaningless".
+And, as if to compound his gaffe, Jurriaan seems also to have confused Wittgenstein with the Logical Positivists.
+In fact, there is no 'seems' about it; he has.

-Despite this, what if anything has the above got to do with my reply to 'him'?
-Nothing, it seems, but here is yet more of it:
+Despite this, what, if anything, has the above got to do with my reply to him?
+Nothing at all, it seems, but there is yet more of it:

 The basic, most elementary associative processes used by sentient organisms for creating meaningful significance are those of identifying, distinguishing and generalising stimuli in some way.
 These are abilities which exist in a variety of living organisms to some or other degree, and what (mainly) humans add to this, almost from birth or perhaps even before it, is the capacity to reflect consciously on these meanings, create new meanings and objectify (objectively express) those meanings to a far greater extent than any animal can, and consequently with a much greater behavioural flexibility.
 Indeed, Viktor Frankl, the inventor of logotherapy, regarded the ability of humans to create their own meanings as being essential to human nature, and to human freedom and dignity.
 But this does not require by necessity that those meanings are logical, merely the detection of a "pattern" of some kind.

-Readers who made it to the end of this passage without dropping off can comfort themselves with the thought that 'Jurriaan' mercifully did not go on at greater length, even as they ask themselves "But how does this help us understand what a 'dialectical contradiction' is?"
+Readers who managed to make it to the end of this passage without dropping off can comfort themselves with the thought that Jurriaan (mercifully) didn't go on at greater length, even as they might ask themselves "But how does this help us understand what a 'dialectical contradiction' is?"

 Well, you tell me!

-Perhaps this is all an elaborate smokescreen to hide the fact that this 'expert' logician does not know?
+Perhaps this is all an elaborate smokescreen to hide the fact that this 'expert' logician doesn't know?
 Reluctant as I am to draw this increasingly obvious conclusion, it seems inescapable.
-After several attempts, all we have received in response is a meandering reply about the 'logotherapy' of Viktor Frankl.
+After several attempts to elicit a reply from him, all we have been given in response is a meandering account of the 'logotherapy' of Viktor Frankl.
 What next?
 The thoughts of Sarah Palin?

 One may for example attach a meaning to a certain work of art, or a location, or a person, without the association being "logical" in any sense, merely associative.
 Indeed the utility of logical thought is partly to help clarify the meaning of something which is part of a semantic universe containing both logical and non-logical meanings, as well as meaningless utterances.
 Part of dialectical thought is the idea that something can be positively defined only by showing both what it is and what it is not (the synthesized meaning of something then contains both its affirmation and its negation).
 By exploring this, we deepen our understanding of what something identifies and means.
 That is why I think your assumption that dialectics is meaningless nonsense cannot be proved conclusively, since it would require a proof both of what it means and what it doesn't mean.

 And yet, for all this verbiage, we still do not know what a 'dialectical contradiction' is!
-Someone should perhaps advise 'Jurriaan' to look up the meaning of 'relevant', or even 'stick to the point'.
-However, I fear that if they did, they'd only receive a response that banged on about the demise of Myan culture or the median price of beef in Spain in 1487.
+Someone should perhaps advise Jurriaan to look up the meaning of "relevant", or even "stick to the point".
+However, I fear that if they were to do this, they'd only receive a response that banged on about the demise of Mayan culture or the median price of beef in Spain in 1487.

 Stay awake at the back, there!
 The prophet is speaking!